sylhare/sylhare.github.io/_posts/2020/2020-02-07-Get-started-with-Kafka.md

 ### Consumers

-Consumers label themselves with a consumer group name.
+Consumers label themselves with a consumer group name/id using `group.id`.
 Consumer instances can be in separate processes or on separate machines.

 Consumers get the data in the partitions that was published by the producer.
-Depending on the consumer that reads on the partition the record will be either:
- - broadcast to all consumer groups that have the consumer in it
- - load balanced between consumers within the same consumer group

 Everything will be handled by Kafka and can be configurable.

+Depending on the configuration the record will be either:
+ - One consumer group: load balance between consumers within the group
+ - Multiple different groups: broadcast to all groups then load balance to all consumer in each group

 ### Stream API